Digitalis purpurea ‘Apricot Beauty’

 You can use a heat mat if you have one, but it is not essential, as these seeds are willing germinators.

-And cover the punnet with a plastic lid to retain moisture.
+And covering the punnet with a clear plastic lid helps to retain consistent moisture.

 Temperatures of 15-20 degrees C. are ideal for rapid and maximum germination.